5argon/NotchSolution/README.md

 ## AspectRatioAdaptation

-An adaptation where the value for curve evaluation came from screen aspect ratio number.
+An adaptation where the time value for adaptation curve came from screen aspect ratio number.
 The number is always assumed to be width/height regardless of game's orientation, so for example, it is always 1.3333 (4/3) for iPad.
 You could use this to **indirectly** fix notch problem, without knowing if the notch exists or not.

 ![WithoutAspectAdapt](.Documentation/images/woaspadapt.gif)